rrumale/machine-learning-live-labs/oml-services-v2/preparation/preparation.md

 ## Introduction

-In this lab we will start from a newly created Oracle Autonomous Database instance and prepare it the workshop.
+In this lab, we will start from a newly created Oracle Autonomous Database instance and prepare it for the workshop.

- You will collect the connection details like Tenancy ID, database name, create the users and passwords.
-After you will load the data into Autonomous Database and prepare to use it in Oracle Machine Learning Notebooks.
+ You will collect the connection details and create the users and passwords.
+Using them, you will load the data into Autonomous Database and prepare to use it in Oracle Machine Learning Notebooks.

 Estimated Lab Time: 15 minutes